Josh Selig: Career

+Selig, formerly a member of the Writers Guild of America, East, left and maintained financial core status.

 Selig created Go, Baby! in 2004 as a series for Playhouse Disney.
-In 2005, he directed two pilots for the Wonder Pets! series along with Jennifer Oxley.
-The show premiered in the United States on March 3, 2006.
+In 2003, he directed two pilots for the Wonder Pets! series along with Jennifer Oxley.
+The show premiered in the United States on March 3, 2006 on Nickelodeon and Noggin.
 Selig opened two new branches of Little Airplane in London and Abu Dhabi in 2007.
 Josh Selig's first international co-production, 3rd & Bird, debuted on CBeebies in June 2008.
 He continued to produce short-form series throughout the 2010s.
 Small Potatoes, commissioned by Disney Junior, spawned a television movie that Selig directed in 2013.
 In the same year, he pitched a pilot titled The Jo B. & G. Raff Show! to Amazon Studios, which was not picked up.
 He is currently the creator and executive producer of Disney's P. King Duckling and of the South Korean series Super Wings.